At first, a few example investigations using millalyzer static are shown, where machine vibrations are not accounted for.

 |Life||12 min, 210 cm³||16 min, 277 cm³||32 min, 561 cm³|

-In this particular case, the flute helix angle is 45°, so that exactly one cutting edge is engaged at any one time when the depth of cut is near 9 mm, so that the forces (referenced to the workpiece) remain almost constant.
+In this particular case, the flute helix angle is 45°, so that exactly one cutting edge is engaged at any one time when the depth of cut is near 9 mm.
+This means that the forces in the workpiece’s frame of reference remain almost constant.
 As expected for a climb cut with small radial engagement, the tool is forced away from the workpiece (negative transverse force) and pulled into the feed direction (positive feed force).
 With decreasing axial engagement, the cut becomes interrupted, because one cutting edge exits the cut a little while before the next edge enters the cut on the other side - this effect is most pronounced for the intermediate 2x3 mm case which therefore shows the highest transverse force level.

 Note that this analysis is static, that is, it does not account for the dynamic deformations when calculating forces.
 Nevertheless it can be observed that the feed-direction force for the deep (AP 9 mm) cut is positive, pulling the tool into the feed direction, while it alternates between positive and negative for the for the shallow cut (AP 1.1 mm).
 This can have an effect on the stability of the process.